mzipay/openpos-framework/openpos-flow/src/main/docs/openpos-flow.md

 Overall, openpos-core provides the infrastructure for defining the "flow" of a client-side retail application.
 It understands the steps and transitions though an application, as well as what screens to display in an abstract level.
 It is **not aware** of a particular UI technology.
 It says "display the sales screen with the following items" and allows the client to decide how to render that information as a screen on the UI.

 The openpos-core project contains much of what is considered the "controller" logic that resides in between the web front end client (the "view") and the business logic service code (the "model").
-The core project provicdes   Specifically, core contains:
+The core project provides   Specifically, core contains:

-* The openpos state mahine.
+* The openpos state machine.
 (The `org.jumpmind.pos.core.flow` package.)
 * UIMessages such as HomeUIMessage, DialogUIMessage are abstracted screen types.
 * Abstracted UI component models which make up the form screens (e.g. FormField, DateField, RadioField, etc., in the `org.jumpmind.pos.core.model` package)
 * ScreenInterceptors are like filters which get run on each screen model before it is passed to the client.